 What is a Payroll Budget Assumption Input Form?

-Payroll budget assumption templates are considered drivers for the headocunt and payroll planning and are used by HR and budget managers to drive salary, tax and benefit calculations.
-Some of the key functionality in this type of annual budget template is that it enables automated calculations of many items in a detailed employee budget.
-It also allows for quick changes of assumptions that results in new payroll expenses and scenarios.
-You find an example of this type of annual budget template below.
+Payroll budget assumption templates are considered drivers for headcount and payroll planning, and are used by HR and budget managers to drive salary, tax and benefit calculations.
+Some key functionality in this type of annual budget template enables automated calculations of many items in a detailed employee budget.
+It also allows for quick changes of assumptions that result in new payroll expenses and scenarios.
+You will find an example of this type of annual budget template below.

 Purpose of Payroll Budget Assumptions

 Companies and organizations use Payroll Budget Assumptions to enable quick changes in the employee budget and to support multiple planning scenarios.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) and HR Department, a company can improve its expense control, budget accuracy and hiring plans as well as reduce the risk that personnel budgets have calculation mistakes due to manual input.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) and HR Department, a company can improve its expense control, budget accuracy and hiring plans, as well as, reduce manual input calculation mistakes often found in personnel budgets.